Nothing endures but change

 Wednesday sees the third Trinity Week University Challenge - with the final being hosted once again by Brian Dobson, from RTE.
 We will also host a public forum on Technology in Healthcare.

 Remapping Trinity: A Literary Atlas of the University offers an exciting programme of events on Wednesday and Thursday of Trinity Week, including writing workshops and an interactive audio tour of Trinity's campus.

 Trinity Week concludes on Thursday with a student-led event onTransgender Education in the Healthcare Service.

-We hope that you will visit Trinity College Dublin during Trinity Week and take part in some of the events being organised to showcase the activities of the Faculty of Arts, Humanities and Social Sciences.
+We would love to see you in Trinity College Dublin during Trinity Week so you can enjoy our beautiful campus, and take part in some of the events that are designed to show you what goes on in the Faculty of Health Sciences.